 Supporting the most vulnerable and keeping our residents and colleagues safe is our priority.
-We’re monitoring and adapting the way we work as things develop and are working hard to ensure we can continue to provide essential services.
+We’re monitoring and adapting the way we work as things develop.
+In line with Government guidelines, we are working hard to carefully increase the levels of service we offer to our residents.

 Advice and support

-We acknowledge these are difficult times for everyone and that for some people their home will not feel like a safe place (particularly where there is some form of abuse occurring domestic or otherwise).
-Families may be struggling in particular with children being at home and having access to enough food or money.
+We acknowledge these are difficult times for everyone and that for some people their home will not feel like a safe place.

-If you are concerned that another of our residents (or their children) may be at risk of harm contact us to report a safeguarding concern and we will contact the correct agency.
+If you are concerned that another resident (or their children) may be at risk of harm, please contact us to report a safeguarding concern and we will contact the relevant agency.

 If you or someone else is at immediate risk of harm call 999.

 If you are experiencing domestic abuse you can report this to the Police silently by dialling 999 then pressing 55.

 Below you will find useful links to help signpost you to organisations who are there to help with issues you may be facing.
 Alternatively our housing teams are also able to speak to you and signpost you to a wider range of support.

 Digital and numeracy skills are amongst those that are most sought after by employers, and can help you progress in work and boost your job prospects.
 Digital skills can be anything from using social media and staying safe online to coding, programming or digital marketing.

 Through the Skills Toolkit the government are providing free, digital and numeracy courses.
 Find out more by clicking the link below or contact our Employment Support Team who can help you get started.